YoussefRaad-mathecon/PUK-Asset-Allocation/README.md

-### How to run
+### How to run the project

-1. Run the Data file
+1. Run the Data file first always.
-2. Run the desired question
+2. Run the desired question.
-3. Reset and repeat
+3. Reset environment and run next question.
+4. Repeat.